-Let $\sK,\sA,\sN$ be the Lie subgroups of $\sG$ generated respectively by $\fk,\fa,\fn^+$.
-Let $g\in \sG$.
-Then \begin{enumerate} \item $g$ is called \textit{elliptic} if and only if some conjugate of $g$ lies in $\sK$, \item $g$ is called \textit{hyperbolic} if and only if some conjugate of $g$ lies in $\sA$, \item $g$ is called \textit{unipotent} if and only if some conjugate of $g$ lies in $\sN$. \end{enumerate} \begin{theorem}[Jordan decomposition] Let $\sG$ be a connected real semisimple algebraic Lie group of noncompact type with trivial center.
-Then for any $g\in \sG$, there exist unique $g_\te,g_\tth,g_\tu\in \sG$ such that the following hold: \begin{enumerate} \item $g=g_\te g_\tth g_\tu$, \item $g_\te$ is elliptic, $g_\tth$ is hyperbolic and $g_\tu$ is unipotent, \item the elements $g_\te,g_\tth,g_\tu$ commute with each other. \end{enumerate} \end{theorem} \begin{definition} Let $\sG$ be a connected real semisimple algebraic Lie group of noncompact type with trivial center and let $g\in \sG$.
-Then the \textit{Jordan projection} of $g$, denoted by $\tJd_g$, is the unique element in $\fa^+$ such that $g_\tth$ is a conjugate of $\texp{(\tJd_g)}$. \end{definition} \begin{remark} We note that $\tJd$ is continuous.
-Indeed, we use Lemmas 6.32 and 6.33 (ii) of \cite{BQ} and Appendix V.4 of \cite{Whit} to deduce it (see also \cite{Tit}). \end{remark} \begin{definition} Let $\sG$ be a connected real semisimple algebraic Lie group of noncompact type with trivial center and let $g\in \sG$.
+Let $\sN$ be the Lie subgroup of $\sG$ generated by $\fn^+$ and $g\in \sG$.
+Then \begin{enumerate} \item $g$ is called \textit{elliptic} if and only if some conjugate of $g$ lies in $\sK$, \item $g$ is called \textit{hyperbolic} if and only if some conjugate of $g$ lies in $\sA$, \item $g$ is called \textit{unipotent} if and only if some conjugate of $g$ lies in $\sN$. \end{enumerate} \begin{theorem}[Jordan decomposition] Suppose $\sG$ is a noncompact real semisimple algebraic Lie group with trivial center.
+Then for any $g\in \sG$, there exist unique $g_\te,g_\tth,g_\tu\in \sG$ such that the following hold: \begin{enumerate} \item $g=g_\te g_\tth g_\tu$, \item $g_\te$ is elliptic, $g_\tth$ is hyperbolic and $g_\tu$ is unipotent, \item the elements $g_\te,g_\tth,g_\tu$ commute with each other. \end{enumerate} \end{theorem} \begin{definition} Let $\sG$ be a noncompact real semisimple algebraic Lie group with trivial center and let $g\in \sG$.
+Then the \textit{Jordan projection} of $g$, denoted by $\tJd_g$, is the unique element in $\fa^+$ such that $g_\tth$ is a conjugate of $\exp{(\tJd_g)}$. \end{definition} \begin{remark} We note that $\tJd$ is continuous.
+Indeed, we use Lemmas 6.32 and 6.33 (ii) of \cite{BQ} and Appendix V.4 of \cite{Whit} to deduce it (see also \cite{Tit}). \end{remark} \begin{definition} Let $\sG$ be a noncompact real semisimple algebraic Lie group with trivial center and let $g\in \sG$.
 Then $g$ is called \textit{loxodromic} if and only if $\tJd_g\in\fa^{++}$. \end{definition} Moreover, let $\sM$ be the centralizer of $\fa$ inside $\sK$ and $\fm$ be the Lie subalgebra of $\fg$ coming from $\sM$.
-We note that $\fg=\fn^+\oplus\fg^0\oplus\fn^-$ and $\fg^0=\fa\oplus\fm$. \begin{remark} If $\sG$ is split then $\fm$ is trvial and $\sM$ is a finite group (see Theorem 7.53 of \cite{Knapp}). \end{remark}
+We note that $\fg=\fn^+\oplus\fg^0\oplus\fn^-$ and $\fg^0=\fa\oplus\fm$. \begin{remark} If $\sG$ is split then $\fm$ is trivial and $\sM$ is a finite group (see Theorem 7.53 of \cite{Knapp}). \end{remark}